5j9/mwpy/README.rst

 This is a personal pet project.
 An ``async`` Python_ client for MediaWiki_ API built on top of asks_ and trio_!
+Currently this project is abandoned in favour of pymw_, a synchronous fork of this project that uses requests.

 Installation
 ------------